GSA/digitalgov.gov/content/posts/2016-05-26-7-years-of-open-data.md

 In its seventh year as home to the U.S. Government’s open data, Data.gov continues to serve millions of people worldwide, from researchers and civic hackers, to businesses and citizens.
 These users have created apps, launched new products and services, and have improved transparency and openness, making the U.S. Government more accountable and responsive to the American people.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-333-screen-capture-DataUSA-results-South-Plains-Association-Of-Governments.jpg" alt="Screen capture of Data USA results for South Plains Association Of Governments" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-333-screen-capture-DataUSA-results-South-Plains-Association-Of-Governments.jpg" alt="Screen capture of Data USA results for South Plains Association Of Governments" >}}

 [Data USA](http://datausa.io/), an online application developed by a team of data scientists at MIT Media Lab and Datawheel, backed by Deloitte is helping Americans visualize demographic and economic data using an open source platform.
 [Where are the Jobs](http://www.where-are-the-jobs.com/), another online application developed by SymSoft Solutions provides insights on employment trends and salary information by geographic data.
 The application [won](https://www.dol.gov/opa/media/press/opa/opa20111568.htm) first place at the U.S. Department of Labor’s 2011 Occupational Employment Statistics Challenge.
 Data.gov was the subject of researchers Rashmi Krishnamurthy and Yukika Awazu in their [paper](https://www.data.gov/meta/liberating-data-for-public-value-the-case-of-data-gov/), “Liberating data for public value: The case of Data.gov,” International Journal of Information Management (2016).
 [FarmPlenty](http://farmplenty.com/), recipient of the USDA-Microsoft Innovation Challenge Grand Prize award, uses open government data to helps farmers better analyze U.S. Department of Agriculture data on crops grown within a five mile radius of their farms.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-333-Screencapture-FarmPlenty-Local-Crop-Trends-for-Almonds.jpg" alt="Screencapture of FarmPlenty Local Crop Trends for Almonds" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-333-Screencapture-FarmPlenty-Local-Crop-Trends-for-Almonds.jpg" alt="Screencapture of FarmPlenty Local Crop Trends for Almonds" >}}

 Data.gov’s influence reaches across borders.
 The Data.gov Help Desk receives numerous requests from U.S. and foreign residents seeking open data insights, technical information, and advice on how to encourage their governments (national, state, local, and tribal) to introduce and improve their open data platforms.